taminomara/emmylua-analyzer-rust/README.md

 # EmmyLuaAnalyzer-Rust

-This project is in its early stages but already offers basic functionality.
-Future development will focus on expanding features, improving stability, and refining its overall usability.
-Your feedback and contributions are welcome to help shape its direction.
+We welcome your feedback and contributions.
+Please feel free to submit pull requests (PRs) and report issues to help shape the project's direction.

 ## crates